Looking to Volunteer in the Roanoke Region? Get Outside!

 The goal of the program is to unleash confidence through accomplishment while establishing a lifetime appreciation of health and fitness.
 Girls on the Run is an Independent Council of Girls on the Run International, which has a network of over 200 councils across the United States and Canada.

-LEAP operates two fixed-site markets in Roanoke.
-The Grandin Village Community Market has been selling great food and creating community since 2009 and the West End Community Market since 2010.
-LEAP also helps support two partner markets, the Lick Run Community Market and the Catawba Valley Farmers Market.
+LEAP operates two farmers markets in Roanoke.
+The Grandin Village Farmers Market has been selling fresh local food since 2009 and the West End Farmers Market since 2010.
+LEAP also offers an Online Marketplace where local food can be ordered from Wednesday to Sunday and picked up at the West End Farmers Market the following Tuesday.

 Pathfinders is a group of citizens who represent the trail users of the Roanoke Valley for non-motorized trail uses, with a vision is to have all area trail users meet and work together on projects that would benefit the community.

-The Roanoke Appalachian Trail Club is a recreational hiking association of volunteers who preserve and improve the Appalachian Trail as the nation’s premier, continuous, long-distance footpath.
-Founded in 1932, the club is celebrating over 80 years of service and adventure on the Appalachian Trail.
+The Roanoke Appalachian Trail Club (RATC) is a recreational hiking association of volunteers who preserve and improve the Appalachian Trail as the nation’s premier, continuous, long-distance footpath.
+Founded in 1932, the club is celebrating 90 years of service and adventure on the Appalachian Trail.

 The Roanoke Outside Foundation is a charitable organization working to make your region the capital for world-class, outdoor fun.
 We started RoanokeOutside.com, Get Outside Weekend Update, Blue Ridge Marathon, and GO Fest.
 Plus, we’ve been the advocate for the many changes that are making this place more awesome than ever.